 In March, I attended The Insight Show in London.
 This event has grown and grown in recent years, thanks to its partnership with Marketing Week, the U.K.-based website covering all aspects of the industry.
-From walking around the show and talking to partners, one expression seemed to keep coming up in conversations: “artificial intelligence.”
+From walking around the show and talking to partners, one expression seemed to keep coming up in conversations: “artificial intelligence in marketing research.”

 It’s a little funny that AI—a term I used to associate with science fiction—is increasingly being used within the marketing research sector.
 This got me thinking about its impacts, not only now but also into the future.